 • Regular equipment maintenance records and inspection logs are essential for both safety and claims defence

-Client Has a Cardiac Event During Exercise
+Client Cardiac Event During Group Class

 • Professional indemnity covers the claim if inadequate health screening is alleged

-• Public liability covers the broader injury claim arising from the incident
+• Public liability covers the broader injury claim arising from the incident at your premises

 Insurance Tips for Fitness Businesses

-Practical tips to help you get the right cover at a fair price.
+Practical guidance to help you secure the right cover at a fair price.

 1